macrae/cookiecutter/README.rst

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``pytest``
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
 * bump2version_: Pre-configured version bumping with a single command
-* Auto-release to Artifactory when you push a new tag to master (optional)
+* Auto-release to Artifactory when you push a new tag to master (TODO)

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter